alselawi/apexo-database/readme.md

-# Sync Server
+# Apexo Database Worker

-A cloudflare worker that is intended to work with xWebDB for synchronization multiple databases using cloudflare D1 as a backend database and KV as a cache manager.
+A cloudflare worker that is intended to be used as an API endpoint for Apexo's database.

 ### Base URL